ROZBEH/CarND-Extended-Kalman-Filter/README.md

 II.
 After initializing kalman filter class, object location(Px, Py) and velocity(Vx, Vy) will be predicted.

 III.
 Once the location is predicted, sensor data will be used to update the location of the object.
 Based on the sensor type (Laser, Radar), there are two different types of update step.
 If the sensor type is laser, the update step is like typical kalman filter update step.
-However, if the sensor type is Radar, we also have to mitigate the nonlinearity associated with the Radar measurments.
+However, if the sensor type is Radar, we have to mitigate the nonlinearity associated with the Radar measurments.
 This will be done by using jacobian matrix.

 * During update step for Radar, we also make sure that the updated φ is in a certain range [π, π].